junh1024/Reaper-Surround/README.md

 Specialist & Utility
 ---
 - DifferenceMaker.txt: subtracts Sidechain (3+4) from  Main (1+2).
 Useful for getting the difference after an effect.
-- Peak_Extender_SC.txt: Extends the peaks of Main (1+2) with the Sidechain (3+4).
-Use case: combining a lossless low-DR song with a lossy high-DR song.
-Clipping artefacts?
-Verify both songs are aligned & levels set correctly.
 - MSEDDouble.txt: Double Mid/Side Codec (1+2) & (5+6)
 - Simple Crossfade.txt: Fade between 2 sets of inputs, like a DJ mixer.
 - Surcode Fixer: Fixes delay &/ PDC, width adjustments of Surcode DPL.